This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Some landlords have no spare rooms this year at all.

-With demand on the rise, the supply of single-occupancy tenancies, whether in HMOs or in self-contained units, is reflecting issues seen across the property sector.
+With demand on the rise, the supply of single-occupancy tenancies, whether in HMOs (which require specialist HMO mortgages) or in self-contained units, is reflecting issues seen across the property sector.

 Supply issues will not be fixed overnight.
 The research shows that 14% of landlords who responded aren’t expanding their portfolio, due to high property prices.